Chia-Network/chialisp-web/docs/doc4.md

 The first difference you need to be aware of for the higher level language is that you should call `run` instead of `brun`.
 This lets the runtime know that it should be including higher level features.

-The first higher level feature you should be aware of is that it is no longer necessary to quote atoms.
+The first higher level feature you should be aware of is that **it is no longer necessary to quote atoms!**

 Compare `brun` and `run` here: